 Telephone numbers provided by different carriers require a unique porting request for numbers with each carrier.

 Toll Free numbers with area codes such as: 800, 844, 855, 866, 877 and 888 cannot be included in a number porting request with other types of numbers.
 To port these Toll Free numbers, you must Manually submit a custom service request; they cannot be submitted in the Skype for Business admin center.
 See Manage phone numbers for your organization.

 It's important to use the correct LOA for the country, and type of phone numbers, you want to port.
-You can download the LOAs Download a Letter of Authorization (LOA).
-See Manage phone numbers for your organization.
+You can download the LOA that you need download the Letter of Authorization (LOA) that you need here.

 Mobile numbers require a PIN code to authorize the transfer.
 Therefore, they need separate number porting request.